-Summer welcomes the return of the king, and it doesn’t take much to let salmon shine.
+It doesn’t take much for salmon to shine, especially during the summer months.
 Smear a plate with fresh yogurt, slide a fillet on top, and toss in a few tomatoes and beets.

 What You Get